 Our emails contain a link to register your response but they are genuine and come from a recognised government domain email@example.com

 How to respond

 Full details will be provided on the communication sent to you so please follow this carefully.
-The easiest way to respond is via the web.
-Please click below to register your response:
+The easiest way to respond is via the web:

 You must have your two security codes to register your response.

-Alternatively, if there are no changes to the information on your canvass communication you can respond via:
+If there are NO changes to the information on your canvass communication you can respond via: